1120 SW Fifth Avenue, Portland, OR 97204

-Welcome Aboard Community Advisors!
-The Gateway Green Project Advisory Committee has been appointed and held an orientation meeting on November 28, 2017.
-The Committee brings together a diverse group of community representatives and technical staff from city bureaus and agency partners.
-Friends of Gateway Green, our leading community partner, is working with Portland Parks & Recreation to advance this project.
+Thank You Community Advisors!
+The Gateway Green Project Advisory Committee has helped shape a great new design for Gateway Green!
+They met and recommended the final design on April 10, 2018.
+The Committee brought together a diverse group of community representatives and technical staff from city bureaus and agency partners.
+Friends of Gateway Green, our leading community partner, is continuing to work with Portland Parks & Recreation to advance this project.

 This park is car free!
 Walkers and bicycle riders can reach the site via the I-205 multi-use path, or ride MAX and buses to the Gateway Regional Center and follow the multi-use path north for about a half mile to the park entrance.

 Please remember the following wet weather guidelines when riding; we need your help to keep Gateway Green’s trails and features in great shape during the Northwest winter.
 Scout the ride and use extra caution on wet or muddy days.

 Thanks for riding considerately and for keeping our parks safe and fun.